hamidrezaniazi/pecs/README.md

 By registering the above formatter, the rendered array will contain the `ecs.version` in addition to the default fields.

 ### Collection
-However, here's an example showcasing the usage of the EcsFieldsCollection to render an array of ECS fields:
+Here's the usage example of the `EcsFieldsCollection` to render an array of ECS fields:

 ```php
 use Hamidrezaniazi\Pecs\EcsFieldsCollection;